 The taught component involves a combination of lectures, seminars and workshops, and the research component is supported by a series of workshops and individual tutorials.

 You'll receive a wide-ranging introduction to qualitative, quantitative and mixed methods research design and analysis in healthcare.
 In addition to this, you will choose to study specific research methodologies in depth, allowing you to focus on those of most relevance to your clinical practice and research interests.

 In order to undertake and lead research in the NHS and social care, one of the core modules focuses on areas such as public and patient involvement in research, the production of evidence to support decision-making by policy makers, the legislative requirements of undertaking clinical trials and the ethical and economic issues influencing clinical research.

 You will have the opportunity, via a supervised research project, to undertake a piece of clinical research within your own clinical area.
 This allows the research undertaken to directly contribute to your current clinical practice and feeds directly into service provision.

-- Research Methods for Health Professionals
+- Research Methods for Healthcare

 - Clinical Research project

 - Research Ethics and Governance